HarmonizedMRI/B0shimming/README.md

-# An open toolbox for vendor-neutral B0 shimming
+# An open toolbox for vendor-neutral (harmonized) B0 shimming

 This repository aims to provide an alternative to the scanner's built-in B0 shimming routine, so that the linear and high-order B0 shims can be set according to well-defined